-Parse Cisco IOS configurations and answers queries about the configs.
+Parse Cisco IOS configurations and answer queries about the configs.

 Initialize CiscoConfParse.